-- an induction program for new directors; - a formal annual performance self-assessment of the Board, ARCC, and individual directors; and - access for directors to continuing professional development, including Board briefings on material developments in law, regulation, accounting standards etc.
+- an induction program for new directors; - annual performance self-assessment of the Board, ARCC, and individual directors; and - access for directors to continuing professional development, including Board briefings on material developments in law, regulation, accounting standards etc.

-Principle 3: Instil a culture of acting lawfully, ethically and responsibly Values and purpose
+Principle 3 Instil a culture of acting lawfully, ethically and responsibly

+Values and purpose

-ASX Recommendation 3.1 - A listed entity should articulate and disclose its values.
+A listed entity should articulate and disclose its values.